superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 **Our dataset: Cora**
 We work with a subset of the Cora citation network.
 This subset comprises 2708 scientific papers (nodes) and connections that indicate citations between them.
 Each paper has a BoW descriptor containing 1433 words.
-The papers in the dataset are also divided into 7 different topics.
+The papers in the dataset are also divided into 7 different topics (classes).
 Each paper belongs to exactly one of them.

 **Loading the dataset**
 We load the dataset as follows: